-Disability Retirement
+Disability Benefits

-Members are eligible for disability retirement benefits after 10 years of credited New York State service except for Tier 3 where disability retirement is permissible after 5 years of credited New York State service pursuant to the provisions of Article 14 of the RSSL.
+Members are eligible for disability retirement benefits after 10 years of credited New York State service except for Tiers 3 where disability retirement is permissible after 5 years credited New York State service pursuant to the provision of Article 14 of the RSSL.
 The Tier 3 benefit is integrated with Social Security.